Kenton Allen

 Kenton Allen is a British television producer and executive.
-He became Chief Executive of Big Talk Productions in September 2008.
+He became Chief Executive of Big Talk Studios in September 2008.
 He is a multi-award–winning programme-maker with credits including the BAFTA Award-winning sitcoms The Royle Family and Rev. and the Oscar-winning film Six Shooter.
 He was the Advisory Chair of the Media Guardian Edinburgh International Television Festival 2012.

 Early life

 He was born in Stourbridge, Worcestershire and educated at the Grange Comprehensive School, and King Edward VI College, Stourbridge.
 He turned down a place to study the clarinet and saxophone at the Royal School of Music.
 In 1983, aged 18, he joined the BBC at Pebble Mill in Birmingham.
 His first BBC job was as a trainee studio manager, working on radio, TV and film productions as a sound recordist on productions including Howards' Way, Pebble Mill at One, and The Archers, where he spent three months doing spot Fx and once played Aunt Laura's dead body wrapped in ¼ inch recording tape.